-Problems with the storage drive or with external media usually show up as an inability to access the drive or as sector errors.
+Problems with the storage drive or with an external media drive usually show up as an inability to access the drive or as sector errors.
 Sometimes a drive problem may cause one or more files to appear to have garbage in them.
 Typical problems are: